 Once a Child is diagnosed with Cancer, they and their parent/carer are often immediately whisked from whichever rural/small hospital at which the child has been diagnosed straight to a hospital with a paediatric oncology ward without even having time to return home to pack.

-This results in Children with Cancer in Hospital Wards not having pyjamas that fit, no comfort items like a soft toy and a warm blanket, no educational toys, no treats and no activities to enjoy when feeling well enough.
+This results in Children with Cancer in hospital wards without pyjamas that fit, no comfort items like a soft toy and a warm blanket, no toiletries, no educational toys, no treats and no activities to enjoy when feeling well enough.

 Mothers, for the most of the time, do not have accommodation, and literally live in the Ward, eating, sleeping upright in a chair and bathing in the ward wash basins.
 They have no sanitary products, a desperate lack of food and toiletries, and have no funds available to them to purchase even the basic necessities.

 These Children with Cancer and their Mothers are forgotten by the World, and the main aims for the LFCT Bag of Hope Project, is to restore Dignity and inspire Hope.

 The following items are typically in a Child’s Bag of Hope, although Bag of Hope might vary, from hospital to hospital, depending on the willingness of the Hospital Staff to provide age and size appropriate information to our organisation.